michaelpmolloy/Salmon-Contamination-Analysis/README.md

 ## Conclusions

-* **Cleanest salmon**: The most unpolluted salmon was sourced from South America with most contmamiant levels being close to zero
+* **Cleanest salmon source**: The most unpolluted salmon was sourced from South America with most contmamiant levels being close to zero
-* **Most contaminated salmon**: European salmon farmes produced salmon with the highest levels in most contaminants analysed with significantly higher levels of 'Mirex' and 'Dieldrin' and 'Hexachlorobenzene'.
+* **Most contaminated salmon source**: European salmon farms produced salmon with the highest levels in most contaminants analysed with significantly higher levels of 'Mirex' and 'Dieldrin' and 'Hexachlorobenzene'.